nathanchance/tuxmake/README.md

 Each of those items requires specific configuration, and supporting all combinations becomes difficult.
-TuxMake seeks to simplify Linux kernel building by supporting dockerized build environments and providing a consistent command line interface to each of those combinations listed above.
+TuxMake seeks to simplify Linux kernel building by providing a consistent command line interface to each of those combinations listed above.
+E.g. the following command builds an arm64 kernel with gcc-9:

-For example, wouldn't it be great if a user could install docker and then check out a Linux source tree and run:

 ```sh
 tuxmake --kconfig defconfig --target-arch arm64 --toolchain clang-9